7 concrete actions to help bees

 Keep the weeds

-What we call weeds are actually an excellent source of nectar for bees.
-For example, towards the end of July, there is a small dip in flowering and the bees have more difficulty finding their food.
-This short period ends with the arrival of the goldenrod which flowers from August to September.
-It is the first plant to appear at this time of year and will flower until mid-September in some cases.
-Unfortunately, it is considered a weed and is often cut or pulled up.
-Let it grow, it will make a nice addition to your flower bed and requires no maintenance.
-Goldenrod and dandelion are two examples of unloved but very important flowers for bees.
+What we call weeds is actually an excellent source of nectar for bees.
+For example, towards the end of July, there's a slight lull in flowering, and bees have more difficulty finding food.
+This short period ends with the arrival of goldenrod, which blooms from August to September.
+It's the first plant to appear at this time of year and will flower until mid-September in some cases.
+Unfortunately, it's considered a weed and is often cut or pulled up.
+Let it grow; it will make a lovely addition to your flower bed and requires no maintenance.
+Goldenrod and dandelions are two examples of flowers that are often disliked but very important for bees.

-Weeds allow bees and other pollinating insects to find an abundant source of food throughout the season and thus allows them to have a healthy and varied diet.
+Weeds allow bees and other pollinating insects to find an abundant food source throughout the season, thus enabling them to have a healthy and varied diet.

 To help the bees, let them grow.